Chen-Z-H/DD2476_project/README.md

     ]
 }
 ```
-Run the following command to create a record of user with id of 5:
+Run the following command to create a record of user with id 5:
 ```
 curl -XPOST 'http://localhost:9200/users/user/5' -H'Content-Type: application/json' -d'
 {